holzschu/llvm/README.txt

 - run lli on binary intermediate representation
 - use lli to run a "serious" application (multiple source files, command line arguments)

+- compile libcxx and libcxxabi for iOS as well.